 When a child is violently shaken, dropped or receives a blow to the head, it can be extremely detrimental.
-Infants in particular are vulnerable to these abusive acts, as their necks muscles are not fully developed.
-This causes their small heads to move rapidly when shaken or when any type of blow or force comes in contact with them.
-The brain can move violently back and forth within their skulls, causing swelling, bleeding and bruising of the brain tissue.
+Infants, in particular, are vulnerable to these abusive acts, as their necks muscles are not fully developed.
+When shaken, the baby's small head moves back and forth rapidly When the head is shaken; the brain can move violently back and forth within their skulls, causing swelling, bleeding and bruising of the brain tissue.
 The injuries to the brain can cause:

 - Mental and physical disabilities, including cerebral palsy

-Although infants with SBS will not necessary have outside evidence of trauma unless their head was impacted, there are symptoms that should be red flags that some type of internal injury has occurred.
+Although infants with SBS will not necessary have external evidence of trauma unless their head was impacted, some symptoms should be red flags that some internal injury has occurred.
 A baby may have SBS if:

 - Unequal pupil size or trouble focusing